-No Wires, No Problem.
-MVFCU’s online banking is configured to fit your mobile device.
+MVFCU’s online banking also fits on your mobile device.
 When you sign in from a smart phone or tablet online banking automatically scales itself to fit your device.
 You can view your accounts, transfer funds, make a loan payment, pay bills using online bill pay and manage your account alerts ALL FOR FREE.

 Mobile Security Tips

 Many mobile devices allow you to connect to different types of networks, including public WiFi Networks.
 You might be tempted to check your balance or make some transfers while you grab a quick drink at a coffee shop.
 But before you log into your account, make sure you're not connected to the public network.

 Public connections aren't very secure -- most places that offer a public WiFi hotspot warn users not to share sensitive information over the network.
 If you need to access your account information, you may want to switch to another network.
 If you're using a smartphone or other cellular device, disabling the WiFi and switching to a cellular network is a good solution.
 You never know who might be listening in over the public network.

 Setup Account Alerts